Dave Guepfer steps down from role at La Crosse Center

 La Crosse, Wis.
 (WXOW) - It takes a unique set of skills to pull off events at the La Crosse Center.

-Guepfer had retirement on the mind for a few years but he spent six years helping brainstorm new ideas for the La Crosse Center's 42 million dollar renovation project and two more working through the construction process.
+Guepfer had retirement on the mind for a few years but he spent six years helping brainstorm new ideas for the La Crosse Center's $42 million renovation project and two more years working through the construction process.
 He said he wasn't retiring until he saw the project through.

 Dave also enjoyed the fact that no two days are the same when you're planning events year round.
 This weekend he is setting up for the State Pom and Cheer competition and then in a few weeks they will be hauling in dirt for the Monster Truck show.